-Around 1990 Tejas Trails started from Joe and Joyce Prusaitis' love of trail running...plain and simple.
-After coming to a point where Joe was able to make a career change, the question Joyce asked was, "If you could do anything, what would you do?", and that's how they decided to try putting on trail runs.
+Around 1990 Tejas Trails started from Joe & Joyce Prusaitis' love of trail running...plain & simple.
+After coming to a point where Joe was able to make a career change, the question Joyce asked was, "If you could do anything, what would you do?", & that's how they decided to try putting on trail runs.
 They called the business Tejas Trails.
 Tejas means "friendly".
-They didn't know all the ways to go about owning their own business, but they knew trail running, ultra running, and hard work.
+They didn't know all the ways to go about owning their own business, but they knew trail running, ultra running & hard work.
 And they knew it better than most people around.
 They were pioneers in the off-road race directing world.
 Trail running was barely even a thing when they started the company.

 They grew it from a single, friendly run into multiple races.
 They barely advertised the business, but more people kept coming.
-So they kept adding races and being asked to take over other races.
+So they kept adding races & being asked to take over other races.
 Tejas Trails has grown to 15 total trail running races, several of which are USA National Championship events for multiple distances.
-Several events are included in national and international trail and mountain running race series.
-Major sponsors have asked to be involved and rookie and elite runners are showing up from all over the country and world.
+Several events are included in national & international trail & mountain running race series.
+Major sponsors have asked to be involved & rookie & elite runners are showing up from all over the country & world.

-In 2015, Joe and Joyce decided they were ready to move toward retirement, so they brought Chris and Krissy McWatters in.
-Chris has been a competitive runner for a long time and has finished some of the longest and toughest endurance competitions on the planet.
-He even has a course record, and some wins and top places in some of Tejas Trails' past races.
+In 2015, Joe and Joyce decided they were ready to move toward retirement, so they brought Chris & Krissy McWatters into the business.
+Chris has been a competitive runner for a long time & has finished some of the longest & toughest endurance competitions on the planet.
+He even has a course record, & some wins & top places in some of Tejas Trails' past races.
 He has been in race directing for a long time as well.
-With much humility and appreciation for what these races offer people, Chris and Krissy gave Tejas Trails a new tagline.
+With much humility & appreciation for what these races offer people, Chris & Krissy gave Tejas Trails a new tagline.
 "Tejas Trails, more than just trail running..."

-Many of our runners are familiar with another well known and much loved race director in Central Texas: Brad Quinn, of Traverse Running.
-Brad and Nyla Quinn founded Traverse Running in 2006 and hosted the first annual Capt’n Karl’s Night Time Trail, which was the first night time trail race in Texas.
-Though Traverse Running operated a separate company from Tejas Trails, Brad and Joe worked together for years on races hosted by both companies.
-Tejas Trails and Traverse Running events have grown and cultivated a strong trail running community in Texas and beyond, attracting runners from all 50 states and dozens of countries.
-In June of 2016, Traverse Running and Tejas Trails announced the merger of the two race companies.
-Tejas Trails and the former Traverse Running events will be directed by the McWatters and Quinns, all under the Tejas Trails banner.
+Many of our runners are familiar with another well known & much loved race director in Central Texas: Brad Quinn, of Traverse Running.
+Brad & Nyla Quinn founded Traverse Running in 2006 & hosted the inaugural Capt’n Karl’s Run, which was the first night time trail race in Texas & currently the longest running night trail series in the country!
+Though Traverse Running operated a separate company from Tejas Trails, Brad & Joe worked together for years on races hosted by both companies.
+Tejas Trails & Traverse Running events have grown & cultivated a strong trail running community in Texas & beyond, attracting runners from all 50 states & dozens of countries.
+In June of 2016, Traverse Running & Tejas Trails announced the merger of the two race companies.
+Tejas Trails & the former Traverse Running events will be directed by the McWatters & Quinns, all under the Tejas Trails banner.

-Both Brad and Chris see the merger of their race companies as the natural next step in the Tejas Trails/Traverse Running story.
-They intend to push harder than ever to help the trail running community around the world, and especially in Texas, continue to push themselves.
+Both Brad & Chris see the merger of their race companies as the natural next step in the Tejas Trails/Traverse Running story.
+They intend to push harder than ever to help the trail running community around the world, & especially in Texas, continue to push themselves.

 This is where you come in.
 These running events can simply give you a good challenge for the day, or offer some fun for a weekend.
 But most likely what you'll find is more than just trail running... it's community...it's family...it's serenity...it's a break from chaos...it's testing...it's translatable to the rest of life...it's life changing...

 We are humbled that you are racing or volunteering at one or some of our events.
-You can trust that we are working our hardest to find scenic courses that are as beautiful and unique as possible.
-You will find looped races with an unbelievable amount of aid station and medical support.
+You can trust that we are working our hardest to find scenic courses that are as beautiful & unique as possible.
+You will find looped races with an unbelievable amount of aid station & medical support.
 We keep courses open a long time for runners trying to make their first attempt at a long race or for those who don't plan on going fast...ever.
-We also have the fastest of the fast at our races if you are wanting to test yourself at the state, national, and international levels.
+We also have the fastest of the fast at our races if you are wanting to test yourself at the state, national & international levels.

 One of our favorite things in the entire world is watching our story, the Tejas Trails story, become a part of your story...

-If you come out to a race, be sure to find us and say hi.
-We're here for you and your family on raceday, before, and after.
+If you come out to a race, be sure to find us & say hi.
+We're here for you & your family on race day, before, & after.